Do you know what brands are doing with content today?

 How do you win at content marketing without solely looking at what the competition is doing?
 User-generated content (UGC) can be a great help.

-According to a recent study from PR firm Edelman, a ‘person like yourself’ is deemed as credible a source of information as a technical or academic expert.
+According to a study from PR firm Edelman, a ‘person like yourself’ is deemed as credible a source of information as a technical or academic expert.
 The balance is shifting away from brands and experts and into the hands of the people.
 People like your customers.

 Here are five solid ways UGC can help enhance your content marketing efforts.